-- Check fuel and electrical connections per drawing on page 14 - Adjust transmitter in the radio menu, (set fail safe) - Prime Fuel and Kero Start lines until fuel reaches the turbine; this is done in the Test menu - Check to see if batteries are fully charged and reset the amp. capacity in the Battery menu, Verify that the battery type and capacity are set up accordingly - Check your altitude setting in the "World" menu - Raise the trim and check that message changes to "Trim Up" in the main screen - To initiate the start sequence move the throttle stick all the way up and down and wait until turbine is running. - Wait at idle until a message "Min Pump Ok" appears - Move the throttle stick slowly to full throttle and wait for a "Max.
-Pump Ok" message to appear - Do some fast acceleration on the ground to see everything is working properly - Shut down the turbine by lowering the throttle & trim
+- Check fuel and electrical connections per drawing on page 14 - Adjust transmitter in the radio menu, (set fail safe) - Prime Fuel and Kero Start lines until fuel reaches the turbine; this is done in the settings menu - Check to see if batteries are fully charged and reset the amp. capacity in the Battery menu, Verify that the battery type and capacity are set up accordingly - Check your altitude setting in the "World" menu - Raise the trim and check that message changes to "Trim Up" in the main screen - Go all the way up and down with the throttle stick and wait until turbine is running - Wait at idle until a message "Min Pump Ok" appears - Go slowly to full throttle and wait there for a "Max.
+Pump Ok" appears - Do some fast acceleration on the ground to see everything is working properly - Shut down the turbine by lowering the throttle & trim